 programs run by local service agencies in the area.
 The local board is responsible for recommending

-agencies to receive these funds and any additional funds made available under this phase of the
+agencies to receive these funds and any additional funds made available under these phases of the

 The local board has established a priority for grants: